bit8bytes/vona/docs/PROBLEM.md

 ## How do I solve this problem?

-The solution to this problem is a lightweight UI library (Vona) that uses just Web-Components, CSS and JavaScript and is therefore dependency free.
-Vona will come with a utility CSS file that follows Tailwind CSS syntax.
-This makes it possible to migrate from Tailwind CSS to Vona.
+The solution to this problem are ready-to-use, dependency-free UI library for simple landing pages and email signups.
+Vona needs to be installed fast e.g. using a CDN or copy-and-paste.
+Vona will follows Tailwind CSS syntax.
+This makes it possible to migrate from Vona to Tailwind CSS later.

 ## Why are the maintainers the right people to solve this problem?